Our mission is to have the best team preparing the fastest, most efficient pardon and waiver applications possible.

 About the National Pardon Centre

 The National Pardon Centre was founded in 2002 by Michael Ashby and Nicole Levesque.
-It operates as a Federal non-profit organization.
+It operates as a private legal services organization.
 We offer what we believe are the highest quality Canadian pardon services and US entry waiver services in Canada.

 The National Pardon Centre is also an RCMP accredited fingerprinting services provider.
 It was one of the first companies in Canada to receive this accreditation.